danielang2020/ats/README.md

 - a request from frontend should be validated by json schema.
 - market data need have two categories, realtime is for HPC, period is for frontend show.
 - configuration file can be stored in S3. service get it every 10 seconds.
+- internal message pushing can be implemented by periodic request instead of websocket.